 Have you ever wondered why Chinese people love fireworks so much?
 Aside from the fact that the Chinese invented gunpowder and are now the largest manufacturers, many Chinese just love setting off these fireworks for all occasions, especially to celebrate the Chinese New Year.

-Of course, there is a story behind it this too, and it goes like this.
+Of course, there is a story behind it too, and it goes like this.
 A long time ago, Nián (from the word Guò Nián, or ‘to pass the year’) was a monster living in a mountain.
 This monster only came down from the mountain to the villages at the end of every year, to hunt for livestock and people for food.
 For years, people ran away to avoid disaster.

 One year, Nián came down to the village as usual.
 However, he immediately ran away when he noticed a big piece of red cloth outside one house.
 On the other side of the village, Nián ran away when he encountered a bright fire that made loud noises from burning wood.